doserjef/rFIA_web/content/tutorial/basicAnalysis.markdown

 ```

 #### Most recent subsets
-To subset only the data needed to produce estimates for the most recent inventory year (2017 in our case), users can simply pass thier `FIA.Database` object to `clipFIA`, or more explicitly specify `mostRecent = TRUE` in the call:
+To subset only the data needed to produce estimates for the most recent inventory year (2017 in our case), users can simply pass their `FIA.Database` object to `clipFIA`, or more explicitly specify `mostRecent = TRUE` in the call:

 ```r
 ## Most Recent Subset (2017)